 There's also the issue of managing servers and updating applications, which in many cases still has to be done manually.
 Then, of course, there is the drive to evolve and innovate, which doesn't really need a reason.
 All these have pushed the computing industry to the brink of Cloud 3.0.

 What does the future of cloud look like?

 One possibility, according to Amin Vahdat, Technical Networking Lead at Google, is to do with hardware.
 In a talk at Interop, he said infrastructure could move to what he called "building scale".

 Essentially, this would mean creating entire buildings dedicated entirely to the infrastructure needed for cloud computing.
 This would be much more efficient than our current model, as it is easier to use resources from a single cluster of 100,000 servers than it is to do so from 100 clusters of 1,000.

 Chinese technology giant Huawei has a different idea.
-The firm wrote in a sponsored post that Cloud 3.0 would be defined by "platform-as-a-service (PaaS)", which would allow users to "consume applications rather than running servers in someone else's data center".
+The firm wrote in a sponsored post that Cloud 3.0 would be defined by PaaS, which would allow users to "consume applications rather than running servers in someone else's data center".

 Of course, there are a whole host of possibilities as the cloud enters nearly every aspect of our lives.
 One probability is that Cloud 3.0 will be merged with the internet of things (IoT), which itself is growing exponentially.
-Gartner estimates that more than 20 billion IoT devices will be in use by 2020, and IoT-as-a-service could soon become very prevalent; something that would depend heavily on the cloud.
+IDC estimates that 41.6 billion IoT devices will be in use by 2025, and IoT-as-a-service could soon become very prevalent; something that would depend heavily on the cloud.